fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 ## Scores by School Spending

-- Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+- Created a table that breaks down school performances based on average Spending Ranges (Per Student).
+- Used 4 reasonable bins to group school spending.
+- Included in the table each of the following:
   - Average Math Score
   - Average Reading Score
   - % Passing Math